Education

 Tip #1: Choose a Legal Entity and Create a Business Plan

 Freelancing is often the precursor to operating a small business.
 When you decide to freelance full-time, your first step is determining how you wish to formalize your entity.
 Will it be with an LLC or as a sole operator?
-Research online what’s legally required in your state or region; it doesn’t hurt to reach out to a tax or accounting professional to assist you with deciding and setting your legal entity.
+Research online what’s legally required in your state or region; it doesn’t hurt to reach out to a tax or accounting professional to assist you with deciding and setting up your legal entity.
 If you plan to have staff at some stage, choose the LLC structure.

-Your business plan will be your blueprint for when the time is right to start hiring workers.
 Your business plan can be a one-page statement of goals and growth as you realize what’s required to operate professionally as a full-time freelancer and then as a small business with staff.
 To ensure you have work for at least 48 weeks per year, some of your primary components will include:

-- Goals immediate, short, and medium term, and the milestones
+• Goals immediate, short, and medium term, and the milestones

-- Statement of Income required, hourly rate, and working capital requirements
+• Statement of Income required, hourly rate, and working capital requirements

-- Marketing strategy, including tasks to create an online presence and attract job leads
+• Marketing strategy, including tasks to create an online presence and attract job leads

 Tip #2: Reach Out to Old Clients